-Figure 11.02- Center Marks on the Bracket Problem Placing Linear Dimensions on a Multiple View Drawing Change the Osnap settings to Endpoint only for inserting Linear Dimensions without having any other Object Snap interfering with selecting the end of a centerline or center mark.
+Figure 11.02 - Center Marks on the Bracket Problem Placing Linear Dimensions on a Multiple View Drawing Change the Osnap Settings to Endpoint only for inserting Linear Dimensions without having any other Object Snap interfering with selecting the end of a centerline or center mark.
 In the Layer Control list box, select the Dimension Layer.
 Now, pick the Linear Dimension tool on the Dimension toolbar and insert dimensions as shown in Figure 11.03.
-Draw a 10, 20 and 40 mm dimension coming off the centerline of the top view.
-Then draw 40, 60 and 80 mm dimensions between the two holes.
-Add the 15 and 20 mm dimensions showing the thickness of the material.
+Draw a 10, 20 and 40 mm dimension that is coming off the centerline of the top view.
+Then there is a 40, 60 and 80 mm dimension between hole and hole.
+Add the 15 and 20 mm dimensions showing the thick ness of the material.
 Finally, add the 150 mm dimension on the front view, indicating the distance from the front hole to the center of the loop.
-This completes all the Linear Dimensions.
+This completes all the Linear Dimensions. ++

-Figure 11.03 - Using the Linear Dimension Tool Placing Radial Dimensions on a Multiple View Drawing There are six radial dimensions for the Bracket problem, so you need to identify the four on the top view and two in the front view.
-Select the Radius Dimension tool on the Dimension toolbar, and the mouse pointer will change from an arrow to a pick box to allow you to choose an arc or circle in which to place a radius.
+Figure 11.03 - Using the Linear Dimension Tool Placing Radius Dimensions on a Multiple View Drawing There are six radius dimensions for the Bracket problem, so you need to identify the four on the top view and two in the front view.
+Select the Radius Dimension tool on the Dimension toolbar, the mouse pointer will change from an arrow to a pick box to allow you to choose an arc or circle in which to place a radius.
 In Figure 11.03, you can see the arcs shown in magenta.
 There are 10, 25, 25 and 30 mm arcs in the top view, and 25 and 150 mm arcs in the front view.

-On the top view, you probably want to dimension both 25 mm arcs.
-Since there are so many curved surfaces, not labeling every arc on one side of the centerlines could mistake the detail for another dimension.
+On the top view, you probably want to dimension both 25 mm arcs, since there are so many curved surfaces that not labeling every arc on one side of the centerline, then the detail could be mistaken for another dimension.
 Showing a centerline down the middle of the Bracket problem's top view means that whatever you dimension on one side is the same on the other side of the line of symmetry.
-Typically, you will not place dimensions inside the part, since the placement of arrows, dimension lines and extension lines could interfere with a person's ability to read the drawing.
-You can place the 200 mm dimension in the part.
+Typically, you will not place dimensions inside the part, since the placement of arrows, dimension lines and extension lines could interfere with a person's ability to read the drawing, but you can place the 200 mm dimension in the part.
 Placing the measurement on the inside of the arc will give you a 200 mm leader, so place the dimension as shown.

-Figure 11.03 - Using the Linear Dimension Tool Placing Diameter Dimensions on a Multiple View Drawing There are two diameter dimensions for the Bracket problem, so you need to identify the one on the top view and the other in the front view.
-Select the Diameter Dimension tool on the Dimension toolbar and the mouse pointer will change from an arrow to a pick box to allow you to choose a circle in which to place a diameter.
+Figure 11.03 - Using the Linear Dimension Tool Placing Diameter Dimensions on a Multiple View Drawing There are two diameter dimensions for the Bracket problem, so you need to identify the one on the top view and one in the front view.
+Select the Diameter Dimension tool on the Dimension toolbar, the mouse pointer will change from an arrow to a pick box to allow you to choose a circle in which to place a diameter.
 In Figure 11.05, you can see the two circles shown in magenta.
 There are 14 and 30 mm circles to dimension.
 After placing both dimensions in the drawing, you will want to add the text "4 holes" to the 14 mm hole diameter.

-Figure 11.04 - Adding a Note to a Dimension To add text the $\emptyset$ 14 mm dimension stating that this description applies to "4 holes", select the Edit Text tool on the Modify II toolbar.
-The Text formatting toolbar and a text box will appear in the graphical screen.
-Go to the end of the line that contains the 14.0, and hit enter to start a new line.
-Type "4 holes" and then hit OK on the toolbar.
+Figure 11.04 - Adding a Note to a Dimension

+To add text the Ø 14 mm dimension stating that this description applies to "4 holes", select the Edit Text tool on the Modify II toolbar.
+The Multiline Text Editor window will appear in the graphical screen.
+The "<" symbol represent the auto dimension, so place the cursor behind the "<" symbol, and ENTER.
+On the line below the auto dimension symbol, type "4 holes" and select "OK" to close the window.